a Drag Race?

 (pre-stage) is lit.
 During eliminations check dial-in on pre-dial in board (located at

-the back of the started's Vee) Once a vehicle is staged, you have accepted the
+the back of the starter's Vee) Once a vehicle is staged, you have accepted the

 scoreboard dial-in.
 You are not allowed to back out and re-stage.
 It is a racer courtesy